 -Charlie Munger, Poor Charlie's Almanack

 I think that this is one of the most powerful yet underestimated principles across all of investing literature and it makes me think that I should have probably started this post with it given its importance.
 The core idea is exceptional.
-Investors expend tremendous effort looking for businesses trading at discounts to intrinsic value to reap the difference between price and intrinsic value but Munger is saying don't waste your time trying to exploit these often minute differences.
-Because over the long term, businesses (and their stocks) will reflect their return on capital and the majority of the return on a given investment will be driven by this factor.
+Investors expend tremendous effort looking for businesses trading at supposedly cheap valuations, in relation to earnings or book value, but Munger is saying don't waste your time trying to bottom fish and find companies that are supposedly cheap.
+They are likely cheap for a reason- because they generate low returns on capital.
+Instead find businesses that generate high returns on capital.
+They may appear expensive in relation to earnings or book value, but over the long term, businesses (and their stocks) will reflect their return on capital and the majority of the return on a given investment will be driven by this factor.
 Simple and brilliant.

 On the Shoulders of Giants

 I've only scratched the surface when it comes to ROIC.
 It's a powerful (although not perfect) metric that I could probably devote an entire book to if I had the time.
 Yes, ROIC isn't perfect and there are some shortcomings including consistency of calculation -you can find about a hundred different ways to calculate it, but there is no perfect metric so it's the best we've got.
 There is a litany of writing about ROIC by people far smarter on the topic than myself.
 For those interested in digging a bit deeper into the nether reaches of ROIC, I thought that some of the best writing on the topic was worth sharing here.
 It's a combination of both technical posts on the calculation of ROIC and philosophical posts on ways to think about it.
 One of the posts emanated from a conversation I had with the fine gentlemen at Ensemble Capital.
 I'll start there.